gwastro/pycbc/docs/tmpltbank.rst

 placement slower than lalapps_tmpltbank.
 However, it doesn't waste stupid amounts of time calculating the ethinca metric so it is faster than tmpltbank if the ethinca components are being computed.

+**Ian's recommendation: Use this code instead of lalapps_tmpltbank if you want a non-spinning bank.**

 ----------------
 Background